goatns90/yeawan2.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am currently a researcher in Department of urban environment research at the Korea Institute of Machinery and Materials (KIMM), a journey I embarked on in 2019.12.
-Before I join KRICT, I received a M.S. degree in Mechanical Engineering from Korea Institute of Machinery and Materials [(advisor: Prof. Hyoungsoo Kim)](https://hyoungsookimm.wixsite.com/filkaist).
+Before I join KIMM, I received a M.S. degree in Mechanical Engineering from Korea Institute of Machinery and Materials [(advisor: Prof. Hyoungsoo Kim)](https://hyoungsookimm.wixsite.com/filkaist).

 My primary interest lies in developing practical solutions for sampling, removing, and sensing airborne pollutants.
 I develop air pollution control devices including **electrostatic precipitators** and **scrubbers** for semiconductor industries, power plants, and buildings.
 During COVID-19 pandemic, I developed antimicrobial electrostatic precipitator for airborne pathogen disinfection.
 Currently, I am developing **real-time aerosol mass balance**, and air purifying **ionic fan**.